ag143/workshop/Az Fundamentals/notes_mistake.md

 - true
 - Organizations that do not have a business based in China will not be able to use the four regions of China.
 Global Azure is operated by Microsoft, but China is not available globally for political reasons.
 As a result, China Azure operates independently of Global Azure.

+Azure Service Health:
+- can set alerts for failures in Azure services
+- can check the status of all services in the Azure Environment
+- *wrong* can set preventive measures against failures. (cannot prevent failure)
+- cannot apply for advice to Azure Support in ASH.
+(Apply for Azure support on the Azure support page)

 # Part 6: Describe Azure cost management and service level agreements

+The cost of Azure services can be flexibly selected as either capital expenditure (CapEx) or operating expenditure (OpEx)?
+- True

+Using cloud is cost-effective because it provides managed traffic control
+- False
+- The fact that traffic control is provided in a managed manner does not affect cost reduction in response to fluctuations in demand.
+By using the cloud, you can use traffic distribution processing such as ELB and network traffic control such as Firewall.
+This does not specifically guarantee cost efficiency in response to fluctuations in demand

+You can access the MSDN Support Forums by setting up a pay-as-you-go subscription.
+- **TRUE**

 minimum number of virtual machines
 - 2. Based on the VM's SLA, deploying at least two VMs on two AZs guarantees 99.99% availability